hindu-comm/mail_stream_advaita-l/2017/03/Who_has_Ajnana_Maya/175__Kalyan.md

 // The reality of
- the "really affected" ​is at the same level of reality as the world which is vyAvahArika.
+ the "really affected" is at the same level of reality as the world which is vyAvahArika.
  On the pAramarthikA level, the jIva which